 Hi, I go by the translation name yuNS and welcome to this blog!
 I’m currently an international college student in upstate New York, near Albany.
 I started translating in March 2016 as a hobby under skythewood translations, and my first series was ‘Consulting with this Masked Devil!’ spin-off of KonoSuba (Gifting).
-I’m still fairly amateur at this so feel free to give me any guidance.
+Although I’m quite experienced now, feel free to leave any advice or criticism!

 My email is: re.yun.NS@gmail.com